 Investing in an IPO (Initial Public Offering) may be a money-making opportunity to participate in the boom of a new or rising company.
 However, it’s important to understand the process, risks, and steps involved in making a knowledgeable investment decision.

-In this comprehensive guide, we’ll tell you the steps that you need to follow while investing in IPOs.
+In this comprehensive guide, we’ll tell you the steps on how to invest in IPOs.

 Understanding IPOs